What is a Victim Impact Statement?

 A victim impact statement provides an opportunity for your voice to be heard by our justice system.
 When completed, it is an important document that describes how the crime has affected you and your loved ones; it also provides input into how the court can best hold the offender accountable for the harm he/she has caused.

 When can I make my Victim Impact Statement?

 You can make your statement at the time the defendant is being sentenced.

-What if I can not be present to make my statement in person?
+What if I cannot be present to make my statement in person?

 Your impact statement can be submitted in a variety of formats.
 If you cannot be present in court, you can write out your statement for the judge to read.
-You can also submit your statement via video.

 What happens to my written Victim Impact Statement after I send it to the District Attorney’s office?

 First, a Victim Witness Advocate from our Victim Witness Assistance Center will review it to see if there are any immediate issues, they may assist you with.
 Next, the statement will be uploaded to the case file and brought to the attention of the Deputy District Attorney handling your case.

 What should a Victim Impact Statement include?